ghik/kubernetes-the-harder-way/docs/VM_Cluster.md

 done
 tmux select-layout -t "$sname" even-vertical

-# Create a window for SSH connections to `worker` VMs and connects to them
+# Create a window for SSH connections to `worker` VMs and connect to them
 tmux new-window -t "$sname" -n ssh-workers for vmid in $(seq 4 6); do vm_ssh $vmid